dgrisham/wenv/README.rst

 Introduction
 ------------

-The working environment (Wenv) framework is a tool for streamlining workflow in the terminal.
-A Wenv is associated with a project and defines 1. useful functionality specific to the project, and 2. its Wenv definition, which is information that the Wenv framework uses to make working on the project easier.
+The working environment (wenv) framework is a tool for streamlining workflow in the terminal.
+A wenv is associated with a project and defines 1. useful functionality specific to the project, and 2. its wenv definition, which is information that the wenv framework uses to make working on the project easier.

-The motivation for Wenvs will take a bit of explaining.
+The motivation for wenvs will take a bit of explaining.
 I'll start from the beginning.

-Much of the reason I started working on Wenvs came from wanting to have predefined tmux layouts.
+Much of the reason I started working on wenvs came from wanting to have predefined tmux layouts.
 I saw advice like `this answer on Stack Overflow
 <https://stackoverflow.com/a/5752901/4516052>`_, which recommends running a
 sequence of tmux commands as a function that starts your desired development